The Role of High-Level Estimates

 One of the first things I like to do with my clients, is help them identify their major investment themes, and how those investment themes support their vision for the product.
-Said another way, we work together to identify the major epics they want to build, and then we talk about how those epics are going to add value for their customers.
+Said another way, we work together to identify the major epics they want to build, and then we talk about how those epics are going to add value for their customers, when making a high level estimate.

 After we identify the epics, we’ll have a conversation about each one… we’ll talk about the architecture and other technical implications.
 We’ll talk about the acceptance criteria and how that maps to what they want to accomplish.
 We’ll dive a little deeper and talk about the major features and stories that might comprise that epic.